-Status: We held a scoping symposium on this project in April 2018 at UCL; and a Framework Document was published in October 2018.
-We are currently working with authors on draft chapters for the report, to be discussed at our mid-project symposium on the 29th January 2021.
+Status: We held a scoping symposium on this project in April 2018 at UCL; a Framework Document was published in October 2018; and we discussed drafts of the report at our scrutiny symposium in January 2021.
+We are currently working with authors to finalize chapters for the report.
 The final report will be published later in 2021.
 Contact Dr Laura Noszlopy (L.Noszlopy@bham.ac.uk) for info.

 CLRNN 3: Consent and Deception